Cat Dental Care

-Signs that your kitty may be suffering from some form of dental disease can include drooling, difficulty in eating or dropping kibble, tongue hanging out, rubbing and or pawing at the face, change in behavior (more irritable) and a foul odor from the mouth
+Signs that your kitty may be suffering from some form of dental disease can include drooling, difficulty in eating or dropping kibble, tongue hanging out, rubbing and or pawing at the face, change in behaviour (more irritable) and a foul odour from the mouth.

 Are some breeds more susceptible than others?

 Some breeds, especially purebreds, tend to be more susceptible to dental disease, however, all cats can suffer from dental disease.
 Genetics, diet, health and nutrition in the early stages of life may impact a cat’s predisposition to dental disease.